mapeditor/tiled/docs/reference/json-map-format.rst

     nextlayerid,      int,              "Auto-increments for each layer"
-    nextobjectid,     int,              "Auto-increments for each placed object" orientation,      string,           "``orthogonal``, ``isometric``, ``staggered`` or ``hexagonal``" properties,       array,            "Array of :ref:`Properties <json-property>`"
+    nextobjectid,     int,              "Auto-increments for each placed object" orientation,      string,           "``orthogonal``, ``isometric``, ``staggered`` or ``hexagonal``" parallaxoriginx,  double,           "X coordinate of the parallax origin in pixels (since 1.8, default: 0)" parallaxoriginy,  double,           "Y coordinate of the parallax origin in pixels (since 1.8, default: 0)" properties,       array,            "Array of :ref:`Properties <json-property>`"
     renderorder,      string,           "``right-down`` (the default), ``right-up``, ``left-down`` or ``left-up`` (currently only supported for orthogonal maps)" staggeraxis,      string,           "``x`` or ``y`` (staggered / hexagonal maps only)"